shunjizhan/Notes/commands.md

 `ps -ax`    # list all process
-`lsof -i :8888`     # find which process is using some port, such as 8888 `curl http://localhost:8888/v1/chain/get_info`      # get the webpage in terminal
+`lsof -i :8888`     # find which process is using some port, such as 8888 `curl http://localhost:8888/v1/chain/get_info`      # get the webpage in terminal `cat `which bundle` `   # this will first evaluation "which bundle" as a path, and cat this file

+`alias be='bundle exec'`    # make an alias
+`export BE='bundle exec'`    # make an environment variable. aliases are only a shell feature.
+Environment variables are inherited by all subprocesses

 ## Ruby & Rails